-Quick 5 Step guide to getting the most out of car batteries
+Quick 5 Step guide to getting the most out of car batteries:

-- Keep the battery terminals clean and inspect regularly (i.e. monthly) for corrosion, you can use petroleum jelly to prevent corrosion reaching the terminals.
+- Keep the battery terminals clean and inspect regularly (i.e. monthly) for corrosion, you can use petroleum jelly to prevent corrosion from reaching the terminals.

 - Start the car before operating car accessories and operate (drive) the car to allow the battery to get topped off by the car alternator which produces electricity and as a by-product charges the car battery after voltage drops in the battery.

 - Keep the battery secure and free from vibration.
-Batteries that shake can become damaged and short circuited or worse cause damage to your car.
+Batteries that shake can become damaged and short-circuited or worse cause damage to your car.

 - Insulate the battery from extreme temperature changes with a car battery insulation kit.
 These usually come with new cars already, however you can find replacements specifically made to fit your car’s battery compartment.
-The sleeves are usually plastic or an acid resistant/thermal resistant material that insulates your battery but still allows it to vent.
+The sleeves are usually plastic or an acid-resistant/thermal resistant material that insulates your battery but still allows it to vent.

 - Invest in a car battery charger that will maintain an optimum charge level when your car is not in use or when you go on vacation.

 Check the car battery water level indicator on a regular basis!
 Most car batteries will indicate if it needs more water.
 It may never require water, but if so only use deionised water.

 - Avoid frequent short trips in your car.

 - If you don’t drive very often, invest in a good car charger like the Noco Genius 26000 which has multiple capabilities such as float charging, pulse mode to remove sulfation, charging flexibility to support various battery types, fail safe modes, and temperature sensor for monitoring the ambient temperature to automatically adjust the charge profile as conditions change.